SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/gui-features.md

 <tbody>
 <tr>
 <td style="text-align:left"><b>Navigator</b></td>
 <td style="text-align:left">On the left you find the navigator.
-At the top of the navigator the name and logo of the application is displayed, indicating which application you are currently using.
-Below you find a list of entries leading to the various pages of the application.
+At the top of the navigator the name and logo of the web app is displayed, indicating which web app you are currently using.
+Below you find a list of entries leading to the various pages of the web app.
 The entries are grouped into menus and menu items.
 You can collapse or expand menus in the navigator by clicking the menu name.
 Clicking the small arrow at the very left of the top bar will hide/or unhide the navigator.
 Per default, it is visible.</td>
 </tr>
 <tr>
 <td style="text-align:left"><b>Page</b></td>
-<td style="text-align:left">"Page" actually refer to the main area in the application.
+<td style="text-align:left">"Page" actually refer to the main area in the web app.
 The content provided here depends on the menu item selected in the dashboard.
 The structuring of the content differs from page to page.
 Data can for example be displayed in a list with a row for each object or you can find it being presented in a grid in which objects are represented by cards. </td>
 </tr>
 <tr>
 <td style="text-align:left"><b>Tabs</b></td>